 - New Jersey: Gov. Phil Murphy issued an executive order that, among other things, waives the use of student growth data and requirements for observations in educator evaluations.

 - Ohio, Texas and Virginia issued some guidance to localities on teacher evaluations to provide flexibility at the district level, especially for districts unable to complete educator evaluations.

 This public health crisis not only impacts current teachers but also those who are preparing to become teachers.
 Deans for Impact released a COVID-19 Teacher Preparation Policy Database detailing the guidance every state has issued.
-The American Association of Colleges for Teacher Education has built an interactive map showing changes and guidance provided in four areas: initial licensure and certification, clinical experiences, hiring and induction, state standards and other program requirements.
+The American Association of Colleges for Teacher Education built an interactive map showing changes and guidance provided in four areas: initial licensure and certification, clinical experiences, hiring and induction, state standards and other program requirements.
 The Southern Regional Education Board also identified policy areas in which states may act to “ensure that current policies do not prevent student-teachers from graduating and becoming licensed to teach in the upcoming school year.”
-NCTQ has collected several state examples of changes to student teaching and initial licensure requirements in an April 16 blog post.
+NCTQ collected several state examples of changes to student teaching and initial licensure requirements in a blog post.
 Below are some examples of state responses related to teacher preparation and licensure:

-- California: Gov. Gavin Newsom’s executive order suspended requirements for credential candidates to take the Teaching Performance Assessment, California Administrator Performance Assessment and other requirements if the candidate was unable to complete an assessment or requirement because of COVID-19 related closures.
+- California: Gavin Newsom’s executive order suspended requirements for credential candidates to take the Teaching Performance Assessment, California Administrator Performance Assessment and complete other requirements if the candidate was unable to complete an assessment or requirement because of COVID-19 related closures.

 - Mississippi: Guidance from the department of education states that candidates seeking admission to state board-approved educator preparation programs through the end of 2021 are exempt from the program entry testing criterion.
 Spring 2020 educator licensure candidates are exempt from the 12-week full-day student teaching requirement to become licensed.